Industry Looks For Hurricane Lessons As Climate Changes

 Herrick, who is on the board of a regional consortium of chemical plant managers, has also been gathering examples of things that worked well from other companies in the region, something he says hasn't necessarily happened in the past.

-"Why should it be that that I have a good practice, and some of the other sites around this area here don't know what I know?" he says.
+"Why should it be that I have a good practice, and some of the other sites around this area here don't know what I know?" he says.

 Some of the information companies are sharing with each other is technical, such as plans for how and when to shut down, or how to move generators to higher ground or install containers under tanks to catch leaks.